playfulprogramming/playfulprogramming/content/blog/writing-better-angular-tests/index.md

 }
 ```

 Jest is now the test runner for the project.
-It can now be used to run the tests, but even better it can be used in combination with Testing Library.
+It can now be used to run the tests, but even better, it can be used in combination with Testing Library.

 ### Install Angular Testing Library